Quantized Fourier and Polynomial Features for more Expressive Tensor Network Models: QUANTIZING POLYNOMIAL AND FOURIER FEATURES

 where $M_d = Q^{K_d}$. \end{theorem} \begin{proof} From \cref{def:pureMfeature} we have that

 Assume that $M_d = Q^{K_d}$.
 We proceed by tensorizing $\mat{v}^{(d)}(x_d)$ along $K_d$ dimensions, each having size $Q$.
 Then

-The last equality follows directly from \cref{def:quantpure}. \end{proof} Note that in principle it is possible to tensorize with respect to $K_d$ indices such that $M_d = Q_1 Q_2 \cdots Q_{K_d}$, but we restrain from doing so not to needlessly complicate notation. \cref{theo:quantpure} allows then to quantize pure-power and Fourier features. \begin{corollary}[Quantized pure-power polynomials] For an input sample $\mat{x}\in\mathbb{C}^{D}$, the pure-power polynomial feature map can be expressed as
+The last equality follows directly from \cref{def:quantpure}.
+Hence by the definition of Kronecker product, we have that

+\end{proof} Note once more that in principle it is possible to tensorize with respect to $K_d$ indices such that $M_d = Q_1 Q_2 \cdots Q_{K_d}$, but we restrain from doing so not to needlessly complicate notation. \Cref{theo:quantpure} allows then to quantize pure-power and Fourier features. \begin{corollary}[Quantized pure-power polynomials] For an input sample $\mat{x}\in\mathbb{C}^{D}$, the pure-power polynomial feature map can be expressed as

-\end{corollary} \begin{corollary}[Quantized Fourier feature map] For an input sample $\mat{x}\in\mathbb{C}^{D}$, the Fourier feature map can be expressed as where $c_d = e^{2\pi \, j\,x_d \, \frac{2+M_d}{2L}}$. \end{corollary} Note that when quantized, both pure-power and Fourier features admit an efficient storage complexity of \order{D K} = \order{D\log M} instead of \order{D M}. \begin{example} Consider $D=2$, $M_1=16=2^4$ $M_2=8=2^3$, then the Vandermonde vector of monomials up to degree $15=M-1$ is constructed from
+\end{corollary} \begin{corollary}[Quantized Fourier feature map] For an input sample $\mat{x}\in\mathbb{C}^{D}$, the Fourier feature map can be expressed as where $c_d = e^{2\pi \, j\,x_d \, \frac{2+M_d}{2L}}$. \end{corollary} Note that when quantized, both pure-power and Fourier features admit an efficient storage complexity of \order{D K} = \order{D\log M} instead of \order{D M}, where $K= \max(K_1,\ldots,K_D)$. \begin{example} Consider $D=2$, $M_1=8=2^3$ $M_2=4=2^2$, then the Vandermonde vector of monomials up to total degree $10$ is constructed from

 \end{example}

 We now present the second contribution of this article, which is the quantization of the model weights associated with quantized polynomial and Fourier features.
 As we will see, these quantized models are more expressive given the number of model parameters and same exact features.